c0reyes/TextMiningGUI/README.md

 # TextMiningGUI

-It's a GUI create in R with tcltk.
-With this is posible the analysis text, convert documents to corpus and lexical table.
-The base core  of the analysis its the HJ-Biplot and the caracteritation value.
+GUI for Text Mining created in R and tcltk.
+The core of the analysis are the Biplots technique and the caracteritation value.

 ## Prerequisites